U.S.D. #305 SCHOOL NURSES

 Written authorization from an M.D.
 (Doctor of Medicine and Surgery), D.O.
 (Doctor of Osteopathic Medicine), D.D.S.
 (Doctor of Dental Surgery), A.P.R.N.
 (Advanced Practice Registered Nurse , or P.A.(Physician’s Assistant) must accompany any prescription medication to be administered at school.
 An Optometrist(O.D.) may prescribe certain topical medications for the eyes.
 Chiropractic prescriptions are not accepted.

-Self-Adminstration of Emergency MedicationsStudents shall be allowed to self-administer medication for the treatment of acute asthma episodes and anaphylaxis when the appropriate documentation is completed and filed in the nurse’s office.
+Self-Adminstration of Emergency MedicationsStudents shall be allowed to self-administer medication for the treatment of acute asthma episodes, diabetes, and anaphylaxis when the appropriate documentation is completed and filed in the nurse’s office.
 Please contact your school nurse for this documentation form.
 The self-administration of medication for asthma/anaphylaxis by elementary school students is strongly discouraged because of the level of knowledge, skill and responsibility required for proper administration.

 - Whenever possible, medication should be administered at home using a schedule that will not require doses during the school day.

 - Written authorization from a licensed prescriber and written permission from the parent/guardian (“USD 305 Permission for Medication Form”) must be provided for any prescription medication to be dispensed at school.
 The permission form must include the name of the student, name of the medication, dosage of medication, time the medication is to be given and the duration of administration.
 The medication must be provided in a correctly labeled prescription bottle and locked in the nurse’s office with the exception of prescribed inhalers.
 Students may self-administer prescribed inhalers with the appropriate documentation on file in the nurse’s office.